-- If you are taking a brand-name drug and you fill your prescription under the CAEAS-ECAB plan, you will be reimbursed based on the lower cost generic, even if your doctor writes "no substitution" on the prescription. - Of course, you can always purchase the brand-name drug if you want to you will just have to pay the difference out-of-pocket and/or inquire with your pharmacist if the brand-name manufacturer has any financial support program available. - If your Request for Brand Name Drug Coverage is denied but you believe it should be approved, there is an escalation process allowing you to appeal the decision with medical evidence.
+- If you fill your prescription under the CAEAS-ECAB plan, you will be reimbursed based on the lower cost alternative, even if your doctor writes "no substitution" on the prescription. - Of course, you can always purchase the drug you want to you will just have to pay the difference out-of-pocket and/or inquire with your pharmacist if the manufacturer has any financial support program available. - If your request for Drug Coverage is denied but you believe it should be approved, there is an escalation process allowing you to appeal the decision with medical evidence.